mainmatter/playbook/project-procedure/digital-products/README.md

 - what should be the effect on the business once the solution is in place (e.g. increased sales, reduced workload for the sales team etc.)

+The goal of the product strategy stage is for the project team to find answers to these questions that are based on facts and knowledge rather than assumptions.
+While the techniques to leverage in order to gather these facts and build up that knowledge will vary from project to project and depend on the particular problem, the industry and the available time and budget, we recommend using one or several of these techniques:

+- data analysis of existing data e.g. from CRM systems, event logs or analytics data from existing web applications; these data sources often help to get a better understanding of the current situation and sometimes reveal that the actual problem is a different one than what is visible on the surface; if none of this data is available, think about whether it is possible to collect it
+- user research: getting direct feedback from users of an existing product that is to be replaced or potential users of an entirely new product is the best way to understand their situations, goals and struggles
+- market analysis: besides understanding the future users of a digital product it is key to understand the market the product will operate in, its rules and limitations, what competitors are offering with similar products potentially and what the relevant trends are

-The goal of the product strategy stage is for the project team to identify the most suitable kind of solution to achieve the project's objective (e.g. a web application that allows customers to configure the client's product according to their needs and order that configuration via the client's website).
+Based on the gathered facts, the project team will be able to define a high-level objective for the project (e.g. a web application that allows customers to configure the client's product according to their needs and order that configuration via the client's website).
 That information should be written down in a short (aiming for ca. 1 page) mission statement document to clearly express the project's scope and goals.
 We also recommend defining one or more KPIs (e.g. _"number of sales via the website"_, _"number of support requests from users"_) to capture the situation before and after the project for easier [evaluation in later stages](#evaluation).
-If no data is available for these KPIs, it is usually a worthwhile investment to set up additional tracking or conduct research.
+If no data is available for these KPIs, it might be necessary to set up additional tracking or conduct research.

 In addition to the mission statement, the team also needs to identify the future users of the product that is to be built, along with their prior knowledge,